AbelHu/bosh/README.md

 To deploy MicroBosh, you can reference deploy_for_azure/config/micro_bosh.yml.

 To deploy single VM cloud foundry, you can reference deploy_for_azure/config/micro_cf.yml.
+Currently only cf-release version <= 208 can be deployed because the latest code is not merged.

 ## File a bug